-The Railroad Safety Section enforces Federal Railroad Administration (FRA) regulations and standards relative to track, signal, motive power and equipment, railroad operating practices, and the shipment of hazardous materials by rail.
-The Railroad Safety Section is also responsible for enforcement of Commission regulations dealing with rail safety as well as inspection and review of industrial track and rail-highway grade crossing construction projects.
-In addition to its main office in Phoenix, Rail Safety inspectors are also located in the Commission's Tucson office.
-This staffing arrangement provides the Commission and the citizens of Arizona with the ability to respond quickly to any rail incident and for direct contact for more routine matters.
+The Railroad Safety Section, an integral part of the Safety Division, enforces federal safety standards for track, signal, motive power and equipment, railroad operating practices, and the shipment of hazardous materials by rail in addition to Commission regulations.
+The Railroad Safety Section is also responsible for the inspection and review of industrial track and rail-highway crossing construction projects.
+In addition to its main office in Phoenix, two Rail Safety Inspectors are located in the Tucson office.
+This staffing arrangement provides the Commission and the citizens of Arizona with quick response to any rail incident, as well as direct contact for more routine matters.

-During FY 2012-13, the Section inspected 1,338 miles of track, 2,318 freight cars, 222 locomotives, 288 grade crossings, and 9 industrial track facilities.
-In addition, 14 incidents were investigated that involved tank cars carrying hazardous materials.
-The Railroad Safety Section assisted the FRA in the investigation of the 14 incidents as part of its hazardous materials inspection responsibilities.
-In April 2013, the Section's Operating Practices Trainee earned FRA certification, which gave the Section a certified Operating Practices inspector for the first time since 2009.
-During the period April through June 2013, the inspector performed 34 inspections and recommended two violations for non-compliance of federal operating rules.
-Additionally, 685 signal and train control devices were inspected.
-The Section investigated 21 train derailments, along with 23 grade crossing accidents and 29 complaints received from other governmental agencies, railroad employees and the public.
-In total, the Section recommended 10 violations for prosecution of non-compliance of federal regulations.
+During FY 2013-14, the Section inspected 1,451 miles of track, 2,359 freight cars, 193 locomotives, 241 crossings, and 10 industrial track facilities.
+Also, 14 incidents were investigated that involved tank cars carrying hazardous materials.
+The Railroad Safety Section's Hazardous Materials Inspector was certified by the Federal Railroad Administration (FRA) in October, 2013 and promoted to Senior Inspector in December, 2013.
+In April 2014, the Section's Operating Practices Trainee began his FRA "On The Job Training," working toward his FRA certification.
+During the months of April-June he assisted in 39 operating practices inspections along with the FRA trainer.
+In June, 2014, he completed his first class "Fundamentals I for Operating Practices".
+During FY 2013-14, 754 signal and train control devices were inspected.
+The Section investigated 25 train derailments, along with 15 grade crossing accidents and 22 complaints received from other governmental agencies, railroad employees and the public.
+In total, the Section recommended 15 violations for prosecution of non-compliance of federal regulations.

-Commission staff, in conjunction with the Federal Highway Administration (FHWA) and the Arizona Department of Transportation (ADOT), conducts an annual review of more than 700 public rail-highway crossings throughout the state and prepares a list of crossings to be considered for improvement using federal funds.
-From the list, the Commission publishes an array of 5-8 crossings each year.
-During FY 2012-13, the Commission approved 6 crossing projects for improvement using federal funds.
-The array is then submitted to Arizona cities, towns, and/or counties to make application for funding through ADOT to the FHWA.
+Commission staff, in conjunction with the Federal Highway Administration (FHWA) and the Arizona Department of Transportation (ADOT), conducts an annual review of certain public rail-highway crossings throughout the state and prepares a list of crossings to be considered for improvements such as new lights and gate installations at public crossings, using solely FHWA funds.
+From that list, the Commission publishes an array of 5-8 crossings each year.
+During FY 2013-14, the Commission approved 7 crossing projects for improvement using federal funds.
+The array is then submitted to the cities, towns, and/or counties to make applications for funding through ADOT to the FHWA.

-Another responsibility of the Section is reviewing applications for modification to existing at-grade crossings or the creation of new at-grade crossings.
-Staff reviews and analyzes such crossing applications and makes recommendations to the Commissioners regarding safety requirements at the crossings.
-During FY 2012-13, the Commission approved 9 crossing improvement projects.
+Another responsibility of the Section is reviewing applications for modification to existing at-grade crossings, such as modifications to warning devices, engineering or highway construction, or the creation of new at-grade crossings.
+These improvements are funded by city, county and/ or state funds.
+Staff reviews and analyzes the crossing applications and makes recommendations to the Commissioners regarding safety requirements at the crossings.
+During FY 2013-14, the Commission approved 11 crossing improvement projects.
+No new crossings were constructed during the FY 2013-2014 period.

 The Section is also very active in the Arizona Operation Lifesaver Program, a public awareness program that promotes rail-highway crossing and trespasser safety.
 The Commission's award-winning video, "Operation Lifesaver," is widely used in the Arizona High School Driver Education and Driver Survival Programs as well as other driver safety programs around the country.
-During FY 2012-13, Railroad Safety Staff gave
+During FY 2013-14, Railroad Safety Staff gave two Operation Lifesaver presentations to one school bus operator within their community and one elementary school within the State.